 If you work for the Ford motor company (or worked for them in the past), you were offered enrolment in a final salary pension.
 This might represent half of your total pension or the entire pot.

 Final salary pensions (also known as defined benefit pensions) are desirable pension products that continue to pay out for the rest of your life.
 They keep up with the rate of inflation, which ensures that you will always be able to afford your standard of living.
 Best of all, they don’t have any high fees or extra costs.

 In contrast, private pension schemes are often tied to market rates, which means they can tank when the market fluctuates.
 They are risky and often come with exorbitant annual fees.
 Private schemes draw from a fixed pot, and when the money runs out, it’s gone – you can easily end up destitute during your retirement years.

 The problem arises when financial advisers recommend that pension holders trade in their final salary pensions for a ‘Cash Equivalent Transfer Value’ (CETV).
-Ideally, this lump sum allows you to invest in better options, but it’s extremely rare for a Ford pension transfer to benefit you.
-You already have an excellent pension, and all the transfer will do is line your adviser’s pockets.
-They get a big commission, and you lose up to 50% of your pension income later in life.
-Most reputable advisers will tell you to avoid defined benefit transfers at all costs.
+Theoretically, the lump sum allows the pension holder to invest in better options, but it’s extremely rare for a Ford pension transfer to benefit you.
+In reality, the financial adviser benefits from a large commission for suggesting the transfer, but conversely the pension holder misses out on secured pension income in later life.

 If you were convinced or cajoled into a missold salary swap involving your Ford pension, you might be entitled to final salary transfer compensation.
 In almost all cases, these types of pension transfers are unsuitable, and your financial adviser was wrong to recommend this option.